 12 February 2025

-The bill is currently at the second reading in the House of Commons; after this stage it would typically move on to committee scrutiny for detailed examination.
+The bill is currently at the 2nd reading in the House of Commons.
+After this stage, it would typically proceed to committee stage, then report stage, third reading, and consideration by the Lords.

 Generated 21 February 2026